menu close

 • Network architecture: The creation of a robust and efficient network architecture requires the collaborative efforts of both the CIO and CISO.
 The CIO leads in designing and implementing a network that supports and enhances business operations and goals.
 Concurrently, the CISO ensures that this network architecture is fortified with advanced security protocols, safeguarding against potential breaches and cyber attacks.
 Their joint effort results in a network that is both high-performing and secure, capable of withstanding various digital challenges.

 • Compliance: Adhering to applicable laws and regulations is another area where the roles of the CIO and CISO overlap.
 Together, they ensure that the organisation's IT practices and policies comply with legal and regulatory standards.
 The CIO oversees the alignment of IT infrastructure and operations with these requirements, while the CISO ensures that all security measures meet the necessary compliance standards.
+Additionally, both roles now require engagement with supply chain security as part of broader discussions on technology risk and organisational strategy.
 This collaborative effort is essential in maintaining the integrity of the organisation and upholding its reputation in the market.

 Essential skills for success